-5.2.1 LUT/MCC
+5.2.1 LUT/MCC8

-- 5.2.1.1 An MCC shall receive all data transmitted by a LUT within ten (10) minutes from the completion of LUT processing 99% of the time. - 5.2.1.2 The proportion of messages lost in data transfer shall be less than 0.1%.
+- 5.2.1.1 An MCC shall receive all distress alert data transmitted by a LUT within 10 minutes from the completion of LUT processing 99% of the time. - 5.2.1.2 The proportion of messages lost in data transfer shall be less than 0.1%. - 5.2.1.3 An MCC shall receive all distress tracking alert data by a LUT within 2 minutes from the completion of LUT processing 99% of the time.

-- 5.2.2.1 An MCC shall implement data communication links and networks that allow it to transfer data to other MCCs within ten (10) minutes 99% of the time. - 5.2.2.2 The proportion of messages lost or corrupted in data transfer between MCCs shall be less than 0.1%. - 5.2.2.3 A communication network with other MCCs shall be available 99% during each calendar day.
+- 5.2.2.1 An MCC shall implement data communication links and networks that allow it to transfer data to other MCCs within 10 minutes 99% of the time. - 5.2.2.2 The proportion of messages lost or corrupted in data transfer between MCCs shall be less than 0.1%. - 5.2.2.3 A communication network with other MCCs shall be available for at least 99% of the time during each calendar day.

-5.2.3 MCC/SPOC
+5.2.3 MCC/Non-MCC Alert Recipient

-The MCC to SPOC communication networks shall be available 95% during each calendar day.
+The MCC to any non-MCC alert recipient communication networks shall be available for at least 95% of the time during each calendar day.

-This applies only to the LUTs (if any) associated with this MCC.
+8 These requirements apply only to the LUTs (if any) associated with this MCC.